ooni/ooni.org/content/post/2020-06-19-save-internet-freedom-support-the-open-technology-fund.md

 Applying to most funders is hard, time consuming, and requires a significant amount of in-house resources that most human rights defenders worldwide simply cannot afford.

-This presents a barrier that prevents passionate human rights defenders and talented developers worldwide from seeking funding support.
+This presents a barrier that prevents passionate human rights defenders and talented developers from submitting funding proposals.

 **OTF was among the first funders who broke this barrier**, encouraging marginalized communities with limited resources to seek support.